KrauseFx/beeper-cli/README.md

 # 🛰️ Beeper CLI — Warp-speed access to your local Beeper universe

+> Not affiliated with, endorsed by, or sponsored by Beeper or its affiliates.
+Use at your own risk.

 A read-only CLI for AI agents (and humans) to browse, open, and search your local Beeper chat history.

 ## Highlights